KeaganBaller/Progress/README.md

-If you'd like to emulate/simulate my code, you must install:
+If you'd like to simulate my code, you must install:
 1. SDL2
 2. GCC Compiler
 3. VS Code